Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Domain Analysis

 \subsection{Vehicle Bird's-eye View}

-Most deep learning architectures used for predicting vehicle paths in a highway environment \cite{cslstm2018, highway2022, congestion2021} use NGSIM datasets \cite{NGSIM_i80, NGSIM_US101}.
+Most deep learning architectures used for predicting vehicle paths in a highway environment \cite{CSlstm18, highway2022, congestion2021} use NGSIM datasets \cite{NGSIM_i80, NGSIM_US101}.
 NGSIM provides complex real-world scenarios and driver behaviors for various traffic patterns.
 In this paper, we use US-101 \cite{NGSIM_US101} and I-80 \cite{NGSIM_i80} from NGSIM, each with millions of data samples in bird's-eye view.
 Using a bird's-eye view for path prediction is natural as it provides an overall perspective of the surrounding environment.
 NGSIM data is collected from cameras mounted on the buildings around the freeways.
 However, the final dataset provides the data in bird's-eye format.
 This conversion to a bird's-eye view helps deep learning models learn complicated driver behaviors and their reactions to the surroundings.
+In this evaluation we exclude the trajectories of vehicles going for exits and merging lanes for both \cite{NGSIM_i80} and \cite{NGSIM_US101}.